Oberlin exhibition honoring bassist Milt Hinton visits historically black institutions across the U.S.

 “We encourage the students to think about how they can take an installation a step further,” Patten says of the course.
 “It’s a conversation about audiences and how people interact with exhibitions and why we choose certain elements of design and flow, how we want people to move through an exhibit, and what they want that experience to be.
 We also have to consider the uniqueness of the space, and that becomes fundamental to what we can do.”

-In recent years, Patten has been part of the Oberlin teams that have created exhibitions on civil rights activist Mary Church Terrell OC 1884 and Oberlin’s historical support of coeducation and the suffrage movement.
+In recent years, Patten has been part of the Oberlin teams that have created exhibitions on civil rights activist Mary Church Terrell, Class of1884, and Oberlin’s historical support of coeducation and the suffrage movement.

 In July 2019, Playing the Changes began its scheduled two-year tour with three months at the University of Arkansas at Pine Bluff.
 From there it took up residence at Morgan State University in Baltimore through December.
 The exhibition was on display at the Diggs Gallery at Winston-Salem State University in North Carolina when the COVID-19 pandemic forced museums and galleries everywhere to close their doors.
 Its travel plans remain in flux as cities and states across the U.S. continue to assess guidelines for reopening.

-When the tour is cleared to resume, the exhibition will appear at Hampton University in Virginia, North Carolina Central University, Fisk University in Nashville, and Howard University in Washington, D.C.
+When the tour is cleared to resume, the exhibition will appear at Hampton University in Virginia, North Carolina Central University in Durham, Fisk University in Nashville, and Howard University in Washington, D.C.

 Playing the Changes: The Life and Legacy of Milt Hinton is generously supported by the Berger Family Foundation so that Oberlin College can help ensure that the Hintons’ legacy will be passed to future generations.
 The exhibition’s current tour of colleges and universities is organized by Caryl McFarland, director of the HBCU Alliance of Museums and Galleries.